 After the death of her mother in 1948 Flora Scales moved to Cornwall, England.
 Flora Scales in conversation with Janet Paul, Rotorua, New Zealand, 27 March 1979, “I went to a horrible room in Mousehole, all yellow rocks.
 Not a good place for painting.
 Back to St Ives.
 I lived in a little hotel on the sea front at Penzance.
 Had a sale and then went back to St Ives.
 I used to pass Barbara Hepworth's studio and could hear her hammering.
 She was always hammering.
 I didn't like to disturb her and never went in."

 The 1950s saw the burgeoning of the St Ives School of artists in England which included Barbara Hepworth, Ben Nicholson, Terry Frost, Patrick Heron, Roger Hilton, Peter Lanyon, Bryan Wynter and Bernard Leach.

-Helen F V Scales, Auckland City Art Gallery, 1975, pg 12 (black and white)
+Helen F V Scales, Auckland City Art Gallery, New Zealand, 1975, pg 12 (black and white)

 ‘Flora's Grapes are Trod’ by Alan Brunton, Spleen, no. 5, September 1976

 Kirker, Anne, New Zealand Women Artists: A Survey of 150 Years, Reed Methuen, Auckland, New Zealand, 1986, pg 77